-There are other types of pointer, which you will come across as you become more familiar with your computer.
+The pointer may change to other shapes as you work; you will come across these as you become more familiar with your computer.

 Using the mouse

 \mathbf{T} his chapter tells you how to use the mouse to select and move things displayed on the screen.